 Lunch preparation may not in itself be stressful, but if you are confronted with a bunch of hungry kids wailing all at once, “I’m hungry,” and you have no lunch, then baby has a sudden meltdown (probably in response to the energy in the room), lunch can quickly turn into a crisis.

 Planning for the routine tasks is an important step in dealing with your alligators.
-My important, routine tasks are meal planning/grocery shopping/cooking (lunch and dinner are often cooked in the early hours of the morning), homeschool planning (detailed lesson plans), one-on-one time with each kid, as well as everybody’s exercise and reading time.
+Important, routine tasks are meal planning/grocery shopping/cooking (lunch and dinner are often cooked in the early hours of the morning), homeschool planning (detailed lesson plans), one-on-one time with each kid, as well as everybody’s exercise and reading time.

 The reason I take the time to plan things like one-on-one time with each kid is that it is something that can easily become a nice thing that I never seem to get around to.
 Without one-on-one time, it takes more time and more energy to gain the same results because kids are uncooperative or worse, dissolve into unexpected meltdowns at the most importunate moment.
 Hello, stress.